Muttiah Muralitharan: Abuse in Australia

-Muralitharan voiced his frustration at routinely being heckled by Australian crowds who accuse him of throwing – one common jeer directed at him was "No Ball!".
+Muralitharan voiced his frustration at routinely being heckled by Australian crowds who accused him of throwing – one common jeer directed at him was "No Ball!".
 Following the then Australian Prime Minister John Howard's statement that Muralitharan was a "chucker", in 2004, Muralitharan indicated that he would skip future tours to Australia.

 Tom Moody, the former Sri Lanka coach and former Australian Test cricketer, said he was embarrassed by the derogatory reaction and negative attention directed towards Muttiah Muralitharan by Australian crowds.
 Moody stated that "As an Australian when I have been with the Sri Lankan team in Australia, or playing against them in the World Cup, it's the only situation we find in the whole of the cricketing world where we have this disgraceful slant on a cricketer".

 During the 2008 Commonwealth Bank series in Australia, some members of the Sri Lankan contingent including Muralitharan, were the target of an egg throwing incident in Hobart.
 The Sri Lankan cricket selector Don Anurasiri was hit by an egg, while Muralitharan and two others were verbally abused by a car-load of people as they were walking from a restaurant back to the hotel.
 Due to the incident taking place at night, it is unclear whether Muralitharan was indeed the target of the culprits.
 Even though the Australian coach of the Sri Lankan team, Trevor Bayliss, down-played the incident as "a non-event", Cricket Australia tightened security around the team.
 In response to this episode Muralitharan was quoted as saying "When you come to Australia, you expect such incidents".

 At the conclusion of Muralitharan's test career cricket writer Rahul Bhattacharya summed up Muralitharan's trials thus:

 "Murali is described often as a fox.
 This seems right.
 Unlike hedgehog bowlers who pursue one big idea, Murali, like a fox, had many ways of pursuit.
 Like a fox he did not hunt in a pack.
 Like a fox he was himself cruelly hunted for sport in some parts of the world.
 Fox hunting was banned a few years ago in England, but is still legal in Australia."